jayangra/AzurePCI3.2/Analytics/Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Overview.md

 Once data is uploaded to the Azure SQL Database and trained by Azure Machine Learning, it is digested by both the Operational User and SQL/Data Admin with Power BI.
 Power BI displays data intuitively and pulls together information across multiple datasets to draw greater insight.
 Its high degree of adaptability and easy integration with Azure SQL Database ensures that customers can configure it to handle a wide array of scenarios as required by their business needs.

 The entire solution is built upon Azure Storage which customers configure from the Azure portal.
 Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
-Geographic Redundant Storage (GRS) ensures that an adverse event at the customer's primary data center will not result in a loss of data as a second copy will be stored in a separate location hundreds of miles away.
+Geographic Redundant Storage ensures that an adverse event at the customer's primary data center will not result in a loss of data as a second copy will be stored in a separate location hundreds of miles away.

 For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
-System health is monitored through Operations Management Suite (OMS) and Azure Monitor.
+System health is monitored through Operations Management Suite and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

 Azure SQL Database is commonly managed through SQL Server Management Studio (SSMS), which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection. **Azure recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture resource group**.